mozillazg/pypy/pypy/doc/discussion/rawrefcount.rst

 ob_pypy_link.
 The ob_refcnt is the reference counter as used on CPython.
-If the PyObject structure is linked to a live PyPy object, its current address is stored in ob_pypy_link and ob_refcnt is bumped by the constant REFCNT_FROM_PYPY_OBJECT.
+If the PyObject structure is linked to a live PyPy object, its current address is stored in ob_pypy_link and ob_refcnt is bumped by either the constant REFCNT_FROM_PYPY, or the constant REFCNT_FROM_PYPY_DIRECT (== REFCNT_FROM_PYPY + SOME_HUGE_VALUE).

+Most PyPy objects exist outside cpyext, and conversely in cpyext it is possible that a lot of PyObjects exist without being seen by the rest of PyPy.
+At the interface, however, we can "link" a PyPy object and a PyObject.
+There are two kinds of link:

-rawrefcount_create_link_from_pypy(p, ob)
+rawrefcount.create_link_pypy(p, ob)

-    Makes a link between an exising object gcref 'p' and a newly allocated PyObject structure 'ob'.
-Both must not be linked so far.
+    Makes a link between an exising object gcref 'p' and a newly allocated PyObject structure 'ob'.  ob->ob_refcnt must be initialized to either REFCNT_FROM_PYPY, or
-    This adds REFCNT_FROM_PYPY_OBJECT to ob->ob_refcnt.
+    REFCNT_FROM_PYPY_DIRECT.
+(The second case is an optimization: when the GC finds the PyPy object and PyObject no longer referenced, it can just free() the PyObject.)

-rawrefcount_create_link_to_pypy(p, ob)
+rawrefcount.create_link_pyobj(p, ob)

     Makes a link from an existing PyObject structure 'ob' to a newly allocated W_CPyExtPlaceHolderObject 'p'.
-The 'p' should have a back-reference field pointing to 'ob'.
-This also adds REFCNT_FROM_PYPY_OBJECT to ob->ob_refcnt.

-rawrefcount_from_obj(p)
+You must also add REFCNT_FROM_PYPY to ob->ob_refcnt.
+For cases where the PyObject contains all the data, and the PyPy object is just a proxy.
+The W_CPyExtPlaceHolderObject should have only a field that contains the address of the PyObject, but that's outside the scope of the GC.

+rawrefcount.from_obj(p)

     If there is a link from object 'p', and 'p' is not a W_CPyExtPlaceHolderObject, returns the corresponding 'ob'.
     Otherwise, returns NULL.

-rawrefcount_to_obj(ob)
+rawrefcount.to_obj(Class, ob)

-    Returns ob->ob_pypy_link, cast to a GCREF.
+    Returns ob->ob_pypy_link, cast to an instance of 'Class'.

 Collection logic
 ----------------

-Objects existing purely on the C side have ob->ob_from_pypy == NULL;
+Objects existing purely on the C side have ob->ob_pypy_link == 0;
 these are purely reference counted.
-On the other hand, if ob->ob_from_pypy != NULL, then ob->ob_refcnt is at least REFCNT_FROM_PYPY_OBJECT and the object is part of a "link".
+On the other hand, if ob->ob_pypy_link != 0, then ob->ob_refcnt is at least REFCNT_FROM_PYPY and the object is part of a "link".

-The idea is that links whose 'p' is not reachable from other PyPy objects *and* whose 'ob->ob_refcnt' is REFCNT_FROM_PYPY_OBJECT are the ones who die.
-But it is more messy because links created with rawrefcount_create_link_to_pypy() need to have a deallocator called, and this cannot occur immediately (and can do random things like accessing other references this object points to, or resurrecting the object).
+The idea is that links whose 'p' is not reachable from other PyPy objects *and* whose 'ob->ob_refcnt' is REFCNT_FROM_PYPY or REFCNT_FROM_PYPY_DIRECT are the ones who die.
+But it is more messy because PyObjects still (usually) need to have a tp_dealloc called, and this cannot occur immediately (and can do random things like accessing other references this object points to, or resurrecting the object).

-Let P = list of links created with rawrefcount_create_link_from_pypy() and O = list of links created with rawrefcount_create_link_to_pypy().
+Let P = list of links created with rawrefcount.create_link_pypy() and O = list of links created with rawrefcount.create_link_pyobj().
-The PyPy objects in the list O are all W_CPyExtPlaceHolderObject: all the data is in the PyObjects, and all references are regular CPython-like reference counts.
-It is the opposite with the P links: all references are regular PyPy references from the 'p' object, and the 'ob' is trivial.
+The PyPy objects in the list O are all W_CPyExtPlaceHolderObject: all the data is in the PyObjects, and all references (if any) are regular CPython-like reference counts.

-So, after the collection we do this about P links:
+So, during the collection we do this about P links:

     for (p, ob) in P:
-        if ob->ob_refcnt != REFCNT_FROM_PYPY_OBJECT:
+        if ob->ob_refcnt != REFCNT_FROM_PYPY
+               and ob->ob_refcnt != REFCNT_FROM_PYPY_DIRECT:
             mark 'p' as surviving, as well as all its dependencies

+At the end of the collection, the P and O links are both handled like
+this:

-    for (p, ob) in P:
+    for (p, ob) in P + O:
         if p is not surviving:
-            unlink p and ob, free ob

-Afterwards, the O links are handled like this:

-    for (p, ob) in O:
-        # p is trivial: it cannot point to other PyPy objects
-        if p is not surviving:
             unlink p and ob
+            if ob->ob_refcnt == REFCNT_FROM_PYPY_DIRECT:
+                free(ob)
+            else:
-            ob->ob_refcnt -= REFCNT_FROM_PYPY_OBJECT
+                ob->ob_refcnt -= REFCNT_FROM_PYPY
                 if ob->ob_refcnt == 0:
                     invoke _Py_Dealloc(ob) later, outside the GC

 GC Implementation
 -----------------

-We need two P lists and two O lists, for young or old objects.
-All four lists can actually be linked lists of 'ob', using yet another field 'ob_pypy_next'; or they can be regular AddressLists (unsure about the overhead of this extra field for all PyObjects -- even ones not linked to PyPy objects).
+We need two copies of both the P list and O list, for young or old objects.
+All four lists can be regular AddressLists of 'ob' objects.

-We also need an AddressDict mapping 'p' to 'ob' for all links in the P list.
-This dict contains both young and old 'p'; we simply write a new entry when the object moves.
-As a result it can contain some extra garbage entries after some minor collections.
-It is cleaned up by being rebuilt at the next major collection.
-We never walk all items of that dict; we only walk the two explicit P lists.
+We also need an AddressDict mapping 'p' to 'ob' for all links in the P list, and update it when PyPy objects move.

 Further notes
 -------------

-For small immutable types like <int> and <float>, we can actually create a PyIntObject as a complete copy of the W_IntObject whenever asked, and not record any link.
-Is it cheaper?
-Unclear.

-A few special types need to be reflected both as PyPy objects and PyObjects.
-For now we assume that these are large and mostly immutable, like <type> objects.
-They should be linked in some mixture of the P list and the O list.
-Likely, the P list with an extra flag that says "_Py_Dealloc must be invoked".
+For objects that are opaque in CPython, like <dict>, we always create a PyPy object, and then when needed we make an empty PyObject and attach it with create_link_pypy()/REFCNT_FROM_PYPY_DIRECT.

+For <int> and <float> objects, the corresponding PyObjects contain a "long" or "double" field too.
+We link them with create_link_pypy() and we can use REFCNT_FROM_PYPY_DIRECT too: 'tp_dealloc' doesn't need to be called, and instead just calling free() is fine.

+For <type> objects, we need both a PyPy and a PyObject side.
+These are made with create_link_pypy()/REFCNT_FROM_PYPY.

+For custom PyXxxObjects allocated from the C extension module, we need create_link_pyobj().

+For <str> or <unicode> objects coming from PyPy, we use create_link_pypy()/REFCNT_FROM_PYPY_DIRECT with a PyObject preallocated with the size of the string.
+We copy the string lazily into that area if PyString_AS_STRING() is called.

+For <str>, <unicode>, <tuple> or <list> objects in the C extension module, we first allocate it as only a PyObject, which supports mutation of the data from C, like CPython.
+When it is exported to PyPy we could make a W_CPyExtPlaceHolderObject with create_link_pyobj().

+For <tuple> objects coming from PyPy, if they are not specialized, then the PyPy side holds a regular reference to the items.
+Then we can allocate a PyTupleObject and store in it borrowed PyObject pointers to the items.
+Such a case is created with create_link_pypy()/REFCNT_FROM_PYPY_DIRECT.
+If it is specialized, then it doesn't work because the items are created just-in-time on the PyPy side.
+In this case, the PyTupleObject needs to hold real references to the PyObject items, and we use create_link_pypy()/ REFCNT_FROM_PYPY.
+In all cases, we have a C array of PyObjects that we can return from PySequence_Fast_ITEMS.

+For <list> objects coming from PyPy, we can use a cpyext list strategy.
+The list turns into a PyListObject, as if it had been allocated from C in the first place.
+The special strategy can hold (only) a direct reference to the PyListObject, and we can use create_link_pyobj().
+PySequence_Fast_ITEMS then works for lists too.